RyotaUshio/obsidian-quick-preview/README.md

 export default MyPlugin extends Plugin {
     onload() {
         registerQuickPreview(this.app, this, MyCustomEditorSuggest, (item) => {
-            // - `linktext` can be a string representing any proper link,
+            // - `linktext` can be any string representing a proper internal link,
             //   e.g. "note", "note.md", "folder/note", "folder/note.md", "note#heading", "note#^block-id" etc
             // - `sourcePath` is the path of the file where the link is stored in, used to compute relative links.
             //   In many cases, you can just pass an empty string.